Visit Exeter – Devon, Cornwall and the South West

 Visit Exeter for its exciting mix of culture, history and heritage.
 There is always something going on and plenty of things to see and do.
 Our 2000-year history blends smoothly with the contemporary and modern sides of the city.

-Within a few steps of our apartment are the Clifton Hill Sports centre, golf driving range, dry ski slope and Belmont Park – including a children’s play area, and close by there is access to a wide range of activities including canoeing, climbing, cycling, bird watching.
+Within a few steps of our apartment are the Clifton Hill Sports centre (currently closed), golf driving range, dry ski slope and Belmont Park – including a children’s play area, and close by there is access to a wide range of activities including canoeing, climbing, cycling, bird watching.

 Theatres and cinemas, shopping, eating and drinking are all a short walk away in the city centre, or the historic Quay area.